-Macro- and meso- marine debris on beaches in Khanh Hoa province, Vietnam: density, composition, and pollution indicators
+Macro- and meso- marine debris on beaches in Khanh Hoa Province, Vietnam: density, composition, and pollution indicators

 Duong Thi Lim, Dao Dinh Cham, Nguyen Thi Lan Huong, Nguyen Thi Hue, Dang Tran Quan, Nguyen Thi Huong Thuy, Tran Thu Thuy, Trinh Thi Minh Trang, Pham Thi Dung, Dao Ngoc Nhiem, Nguyen Quang Bac, Duong Cong Dien